-“That Was the Desk I Chose to Die Under”by mike
+“That Was the Desk I Chose to Die Under”

 Read this compilation of first person accounts of the VT shooting from the Post.
 Then try and tell me that, with very few exceptions, we have a severe cultural problem when it comes to self defense in America.